mattbis/msmeo.dev/dev/src/3/lib/src/lib/readme.md

--- part of bultins ( it does some basic stuff so you dont really need too many other exes or wahtever ) -- using the meta you can really tailor many constructs - build - or is this actually imports of 3p into core? i forgot
+imports of 3p into core? i forgot